zcyisiee/SyncPDF/README.md

 - `--max-pages-per-part`: Maximum number of pages per part for split translation.
 If not set, no splitting will be performed.
 - `--no-watermark`: [DEPRECATED] Use --watermark-output-mode=no_watermark instead.
 - `--translate-table-text`: Translate table text (experimental, default: False)
+- `--skip-scanned-detection`: Skip scanned document detection (default: False).
+When using split translation, only the first part performs detection if not skipped.

 > [!TIP]
 > - Both `--skip-clean` and `--dual-translate-first` may help improve compatibility with some PDF readers